cscorley/dissertation/chapters/3_method/2_study.md

 query's topic distribution and rank each entity in the snapshot index with pairwise comparisons.

-For the historical simulation, we must take a different approach.
+To answer \ftwo, for the historical simulation, we must take a different approach.
 We first determine which commits relate to each query (or issue) and partition mini-batches out of the changesets.
 We then proceed by initializing a model for online training with no initial corpus.
 We then update the model with each mini-batch.
 Then, we infer an index of topic distributions with the snapshot corpus at the commit the partition ends on.
 We also obtain a topic distribution for each query related to the commit.
 For each query, we infer the query's topic distribution and rank each entity in the snapshot index with pairwise comparisons.
 Finally, we continue by updating the model with the next